'Plenty Of Cards To Play': Chinese Media Suggest Cutting Rare Earth Exports To U.S.

 Between 2014 and 2017, the U.S. imported 80% of its rare earth compounds and metals from China, according to the U.S. Geological Survey.
 The estimated value of rare earth compounds and metals it imported last year reached $160 million, an increase from $137 million in 2017.

-A severe shortage would likely mean that the Defense Department would get first dibs on rare earths for national security purposes, Andrew Coflan, an analyst at Eurasia Group, tells NPR.
+A severe shortage of rare earths would likely mean that the Defense Department would get first dibs for national security purposes, Andrew Coflan, an analyst at Eurasia Group, tells NPR.

 But he calls the threat from China "overblown," more disruptive than existential and "mostly the result of domestic nationalistic media voices rather than a key tool in the toolkit in Beijing."

 He says the U.S. could potentially turn to itself, Australia, Brazil or even Russia as alternative sources of rare earths.
-It would also have to address a scarcity of post-mining processing facilities, because they are primarily in China.
+The U.S. would also have to address a scarcity of post-mining processing facilities, because they are primarily in China.

 Last year, the U.S. resumed domestic mining at its only facility, which had previously gone bankrupt.
 A mineral known as the main source of rare earths, bastnaesite, was mined in Mountain Pass, Calif.